Even though the capture of birds with birdlime is prohibited by law in many countries…

 Well into the ’70s, the street-sellers in Asturias utilized coal to feed the portable grills in which they roasted their product.

 Later on, they began to utilize gas, kerosene, and other liquid fuels.
-As a boy, I ate boiled chestnuts, while living at my aunt’s home (also with the precaution of the little cut to let the air escape).
+As a boy, I ate a lot of boiled chestnuts, while living at my aunt’s home (also with the precaution of the little cut to let the air escape).

 In a bowl with milk, boiled chestnuts constitute a tasty, economical, and nutritious food item, which also provides fullness.

-In many countries worldwide, the chestnut is considered “the food of the poor”; in the past, its harvest often saved the population of many places from perishing from famine, especially at times of low production of cereals.
+In many countries worldwide, the chestnut is considered “the food of the poor”; in the past, its harvest often saved the population of many places from perishing from famine, especially at times of low production of cereals and/or potatos.

-When cooked, chestnuts are easier to peel off due to the effect of the heat, as both the thick exterior cover and the bitter interior membrane covering the nut, come off very easily.
+When aten cooked, chestnuts are easier to peel off due to the effect of the heat over them, as both the thick exterior cover and the bitter interior membrane covering the nut, come off very easily.

-After we ate some raw chestnuts, ”The Sullen” took a wooden spoon out of his pocket and began to smear the sticks with birdlime, the viscose substance he’d brought in the can.
+After we ate some raw chestnuts, ”The Sullen” took a wooden spoon out of his pocket and began to smear the sticks we’d taken from a nearby tree with birdlime, the viscose substance he’d brought in the can.

 He smeared about 12 sticks, placing them afterward on the chosen tree’s branch.

-Some of the sticks were placed almost vertically, forming an “X” over the tree’s branch, supported by the leaves; so when the birds tried to get free from the grip on their legs, they frantically moved to try to fly, only to smear their wings with the sticky substance, losing their flying capability and falling to the ground, becoming easy prey for us.
+Some of the sticks were placed almost vertically, forming an “X” over the tree’s branch, supported by the other leaves; so when the birds perched on one of the branches selected by us tried to get free from the grip on their legs, they frantically moved to try to fly again, only to smear their wings with the sticky substance, losing their flying capability and falling to the ground, becoming easy prey for us.

 The chirps of the decoy sounded loudly in the silence of the forest.
-There was nothing else to do, but to wait and hide, which we did some 150 feet away.
+There was nothing else for us to do, but to wait and hide, which we did some 150 feet away.

 There are several “recipes” to prepare birdlime.
-The simplest one I found on the Internet, consists of cutting a latex glove in small chunks and placing them inside a can, and then apply heat to it, constantly stirring the mix with a stick.
+The simplest one I found on the Internet, consists of cutting a latex glove in small chunks and placing them inside an aluminion can, and then apply heat to it, constantly stirring the mix with a wooden stick.